eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/transformation-matrices.md

 We have been manipulating **transforms** in our shader code at multiple occasions already: offset of the 2D scene, viewport ratio, rotation of the 3D object.
 This chapter presents **a proper and unified way** of handling these.
 This will lead us in the next part to the introduction of the **perspective** transform!

-This chapter introduces mathematical concepts.
-I want to reassure those of you who do not feel comfortable with math: I try to introduce as smoothly as possible and to always justify its use.
+This chapter introduces **mathematical concepts**.
+But **don't worry** if you do not feel comfortable with math: I try to introduce it as smoothly as possible and to always justify its use.
 Think of it as a way to **learn math thanks to 3D** and not the other way around!

 A common formalism
 ------------------

-Let us summarize the various cases of transforms that we have encountered in the previous chapters:
+Let us summarize the **various cases of transforms** that we have encountered in the previous chapters:

 ```rust
 var position = in.position;